-IFRS 17 establishes principles for recognizing, measuring, presenting, and disclosing insurance contracts, reinsurance contracts, and investment contracts with discretionary participation features.
-It introduced a model that measures groups of contracts based on the estimate of the present value of future cash flows expected to arise as the Group fulfils contracts, the adjustments for non-financial risk, and contractual service margins.
+IFRS 17, applied as of January 1, 2023, establishes principles for recognizing, measuring, presenting, and disclosing insurance contracts, reinsurance contracts, and investment contracts with discretionary participation features.
+It introduced a model that measures groups of contracts based on the estimate of the present value of future cash flows expected to arise as the Group performs contracts, the adjustments for non-financial risk, and contractual service margins.
 Financial income and expenses from insurance and reinsurance contracts are disaggregated into portions recognized in the income statement and portions recognized in other comprehensive income.
 They are presented separately from insurance contract income and insurance service expenses.
-More detailed information about significant accounting policies and business performance by individual business segments are provided in the Company's 2023 Annual Report.
+More detailed information about significant accounting policies and business performance by individual business segments are provided in the Company's 2024 Annual Report.

-As at December 31, 2023, the Group's business was accompanied by strong capital adequacy, with the SCR ratio of 245%.
-In 2023, the Group reported profit before tax in the amount of EUR 69,174 thousand, which represented a 0.53% decrease, while after-tax profit amounted to EUR 58,453 thousand. which is an increase of 0.30% compared to the previous year.
-Insurance revenue amounted to EUR 476,396 thousand, which was a 11.16% increase, while insurance service expenses increased by 15.72%, amounting to EUR 442,601 thousand.
+As at December 31, 2024, the Group's business was accompanied by strong capital adequacy, with the SCR ratio of 226%.
+In 2024, the Company reported profit before tax in the amount of EUR 69,624 thousand, while profit after tax amounted to EUR 61.088 thousand, which is an increase of 4.51% compared to the previous year.
+Insurance revenue amounted to EUR 540,812 thousand, which was a 13.52% increase, while insurance service expenses increased by 10.51%, amounting to EUR 489,117 thousand.
+Of that, non-life insurance revenue amounted to EUR 526,816 million, having increased by 13.50%, while life-insurance revenue amounted to EUR 13.996 million, which was a 14.30% increase.